Welcome to Sierra Adventure Summer Camp!

 - Sturdy shoes for hiking

-- Old sneakers, teva sandals, or water shoes for swimming
+- Old sneakers, Teva-type sandals, or water shoes for wading and swimming

 - Swimwear (we will swim, and also for showers as there are no private changing rooms)